oswaldonts/destinycardapi/README.md

 This app uses Bungie's Destiny 2 API to search information for an specific item and then saves it in the database.
 Also it uses Azure Cosmos DB API for MongoDB.

-You can use two endpoints (for now)
+You can use two endpoints

-GET /inventoryItems\
+GET /api/destiny/tems\
 This will show all information stored in the database

 It uses the following query params\